 Ben and Ellen attended St Leonard’s School while growing up in St Andrews and were selected for its Elite Golf Team, playing under the guidance of the school’s Director of Golf, Fintan Bonner.
 During that time, they also took part in the annual Alfred Dunhill Schools Golf Challenge competition, where Ellen, who now plays off plus three, won the Senior Girls title in 2019.

 The Schools Challenge is open to pupils from schools across Scotland as part of Alfred Dunhill’s support for young golfers.
-This year, to celebrate the 20th Anniversary of the Alfred Dunhill Links Championship, the event has been extended with an additional competition held at Carnoustie.
+In 2021 , to celebrate the 20th Anniversary of the Alfred Dunhill Links Championship, the event was extended with an additional competition held at Carnoustie.

-The first competition took place over Carnoustie’s Buddon Course last Sunday, for pupils from Angus and Dundee, and the second is this weekend on the Duke’s Course in St Andrews for Fife schoolboys and girls.
+The first competition took place over Carnoustie’s Buddon Course for pupils from Angus and Dundee, and the second was on the Duke’s Course in St Andrews for Fife schoolboys and girls.

 Ben says he really benefitted from playing in the Schools Challenge, commenting: “It was actually the first competitive event I ever played.
 I was 13, playing off a 28 handicap.
 I loved the thrill of the competition and it sparked that drive to get better and better every day.”

 Ellen recalls the event fondly: “Any experience of playing competitive golf is so important when trying to improve - the Alfred Dunhill Schools competition offered that with the opportunity to play on the amazing Duke’s Course.”